 Alternately known as ascorbic acid, vitamin C is an essential nutrient, which means that your body is incapable of producing it on its own.
 The only way to get vitamin C is through your diet, either via dietary supplements or in foods naturally rich in vitamin C. Ascorbic acid is also water-soluble, meaning it dissolves in water.
 This basically means that once you have reached your body’s vitamin C threshold, any excess is excreted from your body via urine and sweat.

 The Benefits of Vitamin C

 Vitamin C is known to act as a powerful antioxidant.
-Your cells naturally undergo oxidation from contact with oxygen, and one of the products of this reaction is free radicals.
-Free radicals can cause a great deal of harm and damage to cells, tissue, and even your DNA, promoting oxidative stress that can potentially contribute to chronic conditions.
+Your cells naturally undergo oxidation from contact with oxygen, and one of the byproducts of this reaction is free radicals.
+Free radicals can cause a great deal of harm and damage to cells, tissue, and even your DNA, such that excessive oxidative stress is believed to contribute to chronic conditions.
 As an antioxidant, vitamin C can effectively neutralize free radicals to prevent cellular damage, boost your immune system, and protect your body.

 Vitamin C is necessary for the production of collagen, a protein that is essential to all connective tissues, including skin, hair, muscles, and tendons.
 Collagen helps your skin look young, keeps your tissues strong, and plays a role in healing wounds.

 Vitamin C’s antioxidant properties make it a powerful anti-inflammatory.
 This may help to ease digestive issues related to inflammation.
 The vitamin’s collagen-building potential also makes it essential for supporting the tissues that make up the lining in your stomach and intestines.